Thanusha2002/Automated--CI-Pipeline/README.md

                                                   Automated CI Pipeline for a Web Application using Jenkins Project Overview
 This project demonstrates how to design and implement a Continuous Integration (CI) pipeline using Jenkins for a modern web application.
 The pipeline automatically triggers whenever new code is pushed to a GitHub repository.
 It performs automated steps including code retrieval, dependency installation, testing, building, and artifact packaging — ensuring the application is always ready for deployment.
 The project focuses on automation, reliability, and repeatability, which are key principles of modern DevOps practices.

 Objectives

-Learn how to install and configure Jenkins for CI pipelines.
+.Learn how to install and configure Jenkins for CI pipelines.

-Automate the build and test process of a web application.
+.Automate the build and test process of a web application.

-Integrate GitHub with Jenkins for automatic build triggers.
+.Integrate GitHub with Jenkins for automatic build triggers.

-Generate and archive build artifacts for future deployment.
+.Generate and archive build artifacts for future deployment.

-Understand Jenkins pipeline concepts and job configuration.
+.Understand Jenkins pipeline concepts and job configuration.

 Tech Stack

-Language/Framework: Node.js (can also use Python Flask or Java Spring Boot)
+.Language/Framework: Node.js (can also use Python Flask or Java Spring Boot)

-CI Tool: Jenkins
+.CI Tool: Jenkins

-Version Control: GitHub
+.Version Control: GitHub

-Testing Framework: Jest (Node.js) / Pytest (Python) / JUnit (Java)
+.Testing Framework: Jest (Node.js) / Pytest (Python) / JUnit (Java)

-Build Tool: npm / Maven / Gradle
+.Build Tool: npm / Maven / Gradle

 Pipeline Overview
 Stage	Description